01 of 09

 This sequence of rooms was created for Charles II and Catherine of Braganza between 1675 and 1678 and reflects the baroque tastes of the times.
 They are always open to the public and display some of the greatest treasures of the Royal Collection.

-- The King's Dressing Room: Some of the most important Northern Renaissance paintings in the Royal Collection, including Breughel's painting the Massacre of the Innocents and a wonderful portrait of a lady in green by Bronzino.
+- The King's Dressing Room: Some of the most important Northern Renaissance paintings in the Royal Collection are here, including Breughel's painting the Massacre of the Innocents and a wonderful portrait of a lady in green by Bronzino.

 - The King's Dining Room: Created for Charles II's private entertaining, it is dark and masculine, covered in rococco decoration and wood carvings by Grinling Gibbons.